c0c0n3/archlinux/vm/src/dotfiles/.spacemacs.d/README.md

 prompted.
 Then

     mkdir ~/.spacemacs.d
-    mv  ~/.spacemacs ~/.spacemacs.d/init.el
+    mv  ~/.spacemacs ~/.spacemacs.d/.spacemacs.original

-Finally I added a configuration hook for each function provided by Spacemacs.
-The idea is to keep the Spacemacs defaults in `init.el` as they were generated by Spacemacs and override only what I need to in my configuration hooks.
+    cp ~/.spacemacs.d/.spacemacs.original ~/.spacemacs.d/init.el

+I then arranged most of the settings in configuration groups (frame, editing, etc.) and moved each group out of `init.el` into its own file.
+Each of these files provides suitable `init`, `user-config`, etc. functions I call from the Spacemacs hooks in `init.el`.
 This way I can organise my config options better as I can modularise the settings.
-Also, when the time comes to regenerate the initial Spacemacs config file I can just override my old `init.el` and then easily plonk my hooks in again.
-In fact, they consist of five lines in total, the first one being

-    (load "~/.spacemacs.d/spacemacs-hooks.el" nil t)

-at the top of `init.el` to import the hooks and then the code to call each hook as the last statement of each Spacemacs-provided config function:

-    (defun dotspacemacs/layers ()
-    ...
-    (layers-hook)
-    )

-    (defun dotspacemacs/init ()
-    ...
-    (init-hook)
-    )

-    (defun dotspacemacs/user-init ()
-    ...
-    (user-init-hook)
-    )

-    (defun dotspacemacs/user-config ()
-    ...
-    (user-config-hook)
-    )
+I'm keeping `.spacemacs.original` exactly as Spacemacs spit it out for future reference, should the Spacemacs config options change.

+In the `terminal` directory I've got a derivative of my main config meant to provide a Spacemacs-based terminal emulator.
+To launch it, you need to set `SPACEMACSDIR` with the path to the `terminal` directory so that Spacemacs will use `terminal/init.el` as config file.
+A typical invocation looks like this

+    SPACEMACSDIR=/home/andrea/.spacemacs.d/terminal emacs

+This is also the command line I use to launch the terminal from Xmonad.